BATTERY DISCLAIMER FROM JUST BB GUNS

 Never disassemble existing Li-ion/LiPo battery packs to mix with other Li-ion/LiPo cells/packs.

-Only charge your Li-ion/LiPo battery with a good quality, dedicated Li-ion/LiPo charger.
+Only charge your Li-ion/LiPo battery with good quality, dedicated Li-ion/LiPo charger.
 A poor-quality charger may not be able to charge or protect your battery properly and can be dangerous.

 Do not discharge the battery to a level below 3V per cell under load.
 Deep discharge below 3V per cell can deteriorate battery performance.